-1. Vehicle identification number
+1. Vehicle identification number (front left side)

 The vehicle identification number is used to identify your machine.

 Model label

 The model label is affixed to the location in the illustration.
 Record the information on this label in the space provided.
 This information will be needed to order spare parts from your Yamaha dealer.